ms9778/launchlist/README.md

 Each group will have 3 topics to research and present @ 10.30.

-The point of presenting these topics is to involve the students for them to better understand the concept when releasing an app on the
+The point of presenting these topics is to involve the students and to better understand the concept when releasing an app on the
 Google store.

 To find each subject go to http://developer.android.com/distribute/tools/launch-checklist.html and learn more.